-NAC 445A.6686 Water wells: Establishment of redundant capacity for development and treatment of water.
-(NRS 445A.860) [A health authority] The Division or the appropriate district board of health may require a supplier of water to establish a redundant capacity for the development and treatment of water if:
+445A.6686 [A health authority] The Division or the appropriate district board of health may require a supplier of water to establish a redundant capacity for the development and treatment of water if:

 - 1. A water well is the sole source of water for the public water system; and - 2.
-Based upon the remoteness of the facilities, availability of spare parts, access to equipment and other factors in a particular case, the [health authority] Division or the appropriate district board of health determines that the redundancy is desirable to protect the public health and ensure the availability of safe and reliable drinking water.

-NAC 445A.66865 Water wells: Location.
-(NRS 445A.860)

-- 1. Before designing and carrying out a proposal for the location of a water well, a supplier of water shall: - (a) Submit to the [health authority] Division or the appropriate district board of health information on any flood zone that includes the proposed location; and - (b) In consultation with the [health authority] Division or the appropriate district board of health, identify all potential sources for the pollution or contamination of groundwater at the proposed location. - 2.
-Except as otherwise justified by an engineer and approved by the [health authority] Division or the appropriate district board of health, no water well may be located: - (a) Within 50 feet of a gravity sanitary sewer or gravity storm sewer; or - (b) Within 150 feet of a wastewater force main, wastewater lift station, septic tank or absorption field, or any other source of pollution or contamination.
+Based upon the remoteness of the facilities, availability of spare parts, access to equipment and other factors in a particular case, the Division or the appropriate district board of health [authority] determines that the redundancy is desirable to protect the public health and ensure the availability of safe and reliable drinking water. - Sec.
+92. NAC 445A.66865 is hereby amended to read as follows: - 445A.66865 1.
+Before designing and carrying out a proposal for the location of a water well, a supplier of water shall: - (a) Submit to the Division or the appropriate district board of health [authority] information on any flood zone that includes the proposed location; and - (b) In consultation with the Division or the appropriate district board of health, [authority,] identify all potential sources for the pollution or contamination of groundwater at the proposed location. - 2.
+Except as otherwise justified by an engineer and approved by the Division or the appropriate district board of health, [authority,] no water well may be located: - (a) Within 50 feet of a gravity sanitary sewer or gravity storm sewer; or

-NAC 445A.66875 Water wells: Documentation of right to divert water.
-(NRS 445A.860) Before a public water system uses a water well as a source of water, the supplier of water shall submit to the [health authority] Division or the appropriate district board of health documentation indicating that the supplier of water has a legal right to divert water from the well for municipal, quasi-municipal or domestic purposes.

-NAC 445A.6688 Water wells: Determination and reporting of yield characteristics of well.
-(NRS 445A.860) After the construction of a water well and before the attachment of a permanent pump to the well, the supplier of water shall:

-- 1. Cause a step drawdown test and a constant discharge aquifer test, or another engineering investigation or analysis suitable for determining the characteristics of the well for the production of water, to be performed on the well and submit the results of the tests, investigation or analysis to the [health authority] Division or the appropriate district board of health.
-The supplier of water shall coordinate its activities with the Division of Environmental Protection, Bureau of Water Pollution Control, to ensure that any discharge of water resulting from the tests, investigation or analysis will not violate any standards for water quality. - 2.
-Determine the well yield for the well and submit that information to the [health authority] Division or the appropriate district board of health.
+- (b) Within 150 feet of a wastewater force main, wastewater lift station, septic tank or absorption field, or any other source of pollution or contamination. - Sec.
+93. NAC 445A.66875 is hereby amended to read as follows: - 445A.66875 Before a public water system uses a water well as a source of water, the supplier of water shall submit to the Division or the appropriate district board of health [authority] documentation indicating that the supplier of water has a legal right to divert water from the well for municipal, quasi-municipal or domestic purposes. - Sec.
+94. NAC 445A.6688 is hereby amended to read as follows: - 445A.6688 After the construction of a water well and before the attachment of a permanent pump to the well, the supplier of water shall: - 1.
+Cause a step drawdown test and a constant discharge aquifer test, or another engineering investigation or analysis suitable for determining the characteristics of the well for the production of water, to be performed on the well and submit the results of the tests, investigation or analysis to the Division or the appropriate district board of health . [authority.]
+The supplier of water shall coordinate its activities with the Bureau of Water Pollution Control of the Division [of Environmental Protection] to ensure that any discharge of water resulting from the tests, investigation or analysis will not violate any standards for water quality. - 2.
+Determine the well yield for the well and submit that information to the Division or the appropriate district board of health. [authority.] - Sec.
+95. NAC 445A.66885 is hereby amended to read as follows: - 445A.66885 1.
+After the construction of a water well is completed and before any water from the well is allowed to enter a public water system, the supplier of water shall: